Planning Magazine

 "We're such technicians and practitioners, so it was helpful to have a team of people who would take these complicated ideas and simplify them to something that is understandable and resonates from a youth perspective," says Osborne.
 "They were able to translate really complicated ideas into messaging that resonates with young people."

-The core messages and themes centered residents' lived experiences, along with the implications and impacts of the plan on their own lives.
+The core messages and themes centered on residents' lived experiences, along with the implications and impacts of the plan on their own lives.
 "Our approach was 'less is more' in communicating in a way where they could make a connection to how this relates to them, where you're allowing communities to process this information in terms of 'how does this affect me' and 'why should I care,' and being able to make that connection and find ways to connect those dots," says Best.

 They tried to communicate elements of the plan that would feel specific to young people and their lives, rather than focusing on wider, more abstract concepts.
 For example, instead of talking about infrastructure broadly, they referred to sidewalks and bike lanes.
 And they positioned the plan through the lens of individual and community values, helping young people understand their role in shaping how the city will look 10 or 20 years from now.